 How will Rākau Roroa maintain a ‘grassroots’ focus and ensure grassroots voices are key drivers?

 The Rākau Roroa initiative aims to include people with lived experience of mental distress from many walks of life, not just those already working in peer roles.

 Of key importance will be the recruitment, support and training processes that participants are involved in as they become part of the Rākau Roroa whānau.

-To make this as ‘grassroots’ focused as possible, the HPA and Changing Minds have committed to a co-design process to set up these three fundamental processes.
+To make this as ‘grassroots’ focused as possible, Changing Minds have committed to a co-design process to set up these three fundamental processes.

 What is Co-design?

 Co-design reflects a fundamental change in traditional service design, and is a new approach to programme design.

 Rather than the traditional model of the funder designing the programme in isolation from the communities in which it will be delivered, co-design ensures that fundamental processes are designed by those at grassroots level.